taliaalouise/apprentice-handbook/book/year-one/data-structures-and-algorithms/05-data-structures.md

 ## Graphs

-Non-linear, non-heirarchical data structure.
+Graphs are a non-linear, *non-hierarchical* data structure.
 A little like a web or a social network.

 Graphs are made up of nodes and edges.
 Nodes represent "things" in the graph and edges represent the relationships between them.